benmvp/benmvp.com/_posts/2016-01-13-generators-as-iterators.md

 The most basic form of a generator object acts as a data producer, aka an iterator.
 It returns a value for each iteration.
 If you haven't had a chance to read up on [iterators & iterables](/learning-es6-iterators-iterables/), you probably should do that first.
 Everything we'll cover in this section builds upon that knowledge.

 As the article on iterators mentioned, we most likely won't be implementing iterators directly because of generators.
-Generator functions make it dead simple to create iterators.
+Generator functions make it dead simple to create iterators (although understanding them isn't quite so simple).
 All we have to do is write the looping behavior because all generators have built-in implementations for `.next()` and `[Symbol.iterator]()`.
 This makes generators both iterators as well as iterables.
 As a refresher, here's the iterable interface written using [TypeScript](http://typescriptlang.org/):

 ```
 interface Iterable {